zhaohaidao/RL2/README.md

 We also thank [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) and [veRL](https://github.com/volcengine/verl) for their pioneering work.

 ## Citation
-If you find this library useful, please cite in the follwing format
+If you find this library useful, please cite in the following format
 ```
 @misc{Tan2025RL2,
     author={Chenmien Tan and Simon Yu and Lanbo Lin and Ze Zhang and Yuanwu Xu and Chenhao Jiang and Tianyuan Yang and Sicong Xie and Guannan Zhang},